rom-melnyk/lenovo-b-brightness/README.md

 Go to **Control panel > Keyboard > Keyboard Shortcuts > Custom Shortcuts** and bind two custom commands:
 * `bri +` to the _BrightnessUp_ key (usually _Fn + &uarr;_) and
 * `bri -` to the _BrightnessDown_ key (usually _Fn + &darr;_).
+  * On Mint 17.1 you need to remove original _BrightnessUp_/_BrightnessDown_ keybindings (in **Keyboard Shortcuts > System > Hardware** section) to make your shourtcuts work.
+   If you cannot remove original shoorcuts, replace 'em with something you'll never use.

 After you restart your desktop environment the keys should be working.